Weaponizing kindness, how the Tenders play politics

 Mera, named by Zeta Gardner

 We Tenders of the Sacred Tenders do not sully Mera's good name by wallowing in base politics.
-We strive to live lives of virtue and hope we can inspire others through our good example.
-We acts of charity and compassion in Mera's name in the hopes that we can inspire others to join us.
-Charity conducted under bribery or coercion is not really charity at all. -Beslyfle the gnome, matriarch of the Fumayan Tenders
+We strive to live lives of virtue and hope that we can inspire others through our good example.
+We conduct acts of charity and compassion in Mera's name in the hopes that we can inspire others to emulate kindness in Mera's name.
+Charity conducted under bribery or coercion is not really charity at all and this is why we don't like to play politics. -Beslyfle the gnome, matriarch of the Fumayan Tenders

 by Eron12 with Hero Forge